Parsec-2023/Parsec_AstroPi_2022-23/README.md

  - Conversion of an angle to EXIF: *convertToExif(angle)*
  - Appending a message to the log file: *log(msg)*
  - Cropping the picture to match the circular frame of the window: *cropCircle(scaledIm, im, scalingFactor)*
- - Turning a grayscale mask into a coloured three channel image: *colourise(im, r, g, b)*
+ - Turning a greyscale mask into a coloured three channel image: *colourise(im, r, g, b)*
  - Getting the mask of the window of the ISS: *mask(im)*
  - Filling masks: *fill(im)*
  - Changing the contrast of the image: *contrast(im, k)*